opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 - **Include public projects:** Toggles community public projects on or off.

 !!!
 Note
-    **Community projects** are projects marked as public by any project owner.
+    **Public projects** are projects marked as public by any project owner.
-    Public projects are viewable by all QFieldCloud users.
-    However, users can only edit public projects if the project owner adds them as project collaborators.
+    Public projects are viewable by all QFieldCloud users. if the project owner adds them as project collaborators.
     You do not need an organization account to collaborate on public projects.

-##### 3. Power-User Search Syntax
+#### 3. Power-User Search Syntax

 The main search bar allows users to type advanced filter parameters directly using key-value syntax.
 Key parameters are dynamically recognized and highlighted inside the text input box.